mgmarlow/knavehack/content/index.md

 points include after losing half their HP (if alone), after their first casualty, after half of their forces are lost, after their leader is killed, and after they are attacked by something they fear.

+### Converting modules

+#### Economy

+If you are using a pre-made dungeon from another RPG that uses copper, silver, electrum, gold, and platinum coins, convert the total to gold coins and gain that much XP.